 Beloftebos owners, Andries and Coia de Villiers (YouTube)

-The papers were lodged this week in connection with the ongoing Equality Court discrimination case against the Western Cape venue, initiated by the commission earlier this year.
+On 28 September, the CGE filed an answering affidavit in the ongoing Equality Court discrimination case against the Western Cape venue, initiated by the SA Human Rights Commission in March.

 The Christian owners, Coia and Andries de Villiers, have been accused of violating the Promotion of Equality and Prevention of Unfair Discrimination Act (PEPUDA or the Equality Act) by refusing to allow same-sex weddings on the premises because of their religious belief.

-The de Villiers have defended their right to discriminate through a counter-application in which they have asked the court to allow them to continue to turn away same-sex couples and to declare the relevant section of PEPUDA “unconstitutionally invalid.”
+The de Villiers have defended their right to discriminate through a counter-application on the SAHRC and other parties in which they have asked the court to allow them to continue to turn away same-sex couples and to declare the relevant section of PEPUDA “unconstitutionally invalid.”